The New Orford String Quartet returns to the Isabel with the first of two residencies in the 2025-2026 season.

 Multimedia Art Installation exploring the systemic erasure of Indigenous culture resulting from the residential school system.

-Season Opener: the New Orford String Quartet returns to the Isabel with the first of two residencies in the 2025-2026 season.
+The New Orford String Quartet returns to the Isabel with the first of two residencies in the 2025-2026 season.

 Artist Talk about "Fading Memories of Home", an installation with accompanying video that explores the systemic erasure of Indigenous culture resulting from the residential school system.